Deltares/hydromt/docs/guides/plugin_dev/custom_component.rst

 There are generally two types of components you might want to implement:
 `ModelComponent` and `SpatialModelComponent`.
 They are similar but the `SpatialModelComponent` is meant to hold spacial data.
-A model MUST have at least one `SpatialModelComponent` for it's region functionality to funciton properly.
+A model MUST have at least one `SpatialModelComponent` for it's region functionality to function properly.

 Components of any kind, should take a reference to the model they are a part of at initialization so that components can access other components through the model as is